The major LLMs in 2026

 The rule of thumb:

-- Total parameters set the VRAM floor (you have to fit the file).
+- Total parameters set the VRAM floor.
+You have to fit the file.

-- Active parameters set inference cost and speed (only those compute on each token).
+- Active parameters set inference cost and speed.
+Only those compute on each token.

 Sizes that matter on a laptop

 - 1B to 3B.
 Tiny.
-Runs on anything, including a phone.
+Runs on anything, a phone included.
 Good for autocomplete, classification, structured extraction.
 Not for reasoning.
 (Gemma 4 1B, Qwen 3.5 0.5B/1.5B/3B.)

 - 7B to 8B.
 The sweet spot for laptops.
 Around 5GB on disk, 6 to 8GB VRAM.
 Smart enough for most chat, drafting, summarization.
 (Llama 4 8B, Qwen 3.5 7B, Mistral 7B.)